Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 The rain garden outlet requires erosion protection since excess water leaving the garden will be concentrated at this location.
 Rocks or grass on the side of the berm meeting the existing lawn will slow the flow of water leaving the rain garden and protect the soil from eroding.

-Sections of the garden that are lower than the surrounding area, due to compacting soil over time, will tend to pond water during large rain events and can be remedied by filling the area to level with soil, beneath the mulch.
+Sections of the garden that are lower than designed, will tend to pond water during large rain events.
+Remove mulch and fill area with soil, replace mulch.

 Materials required: garden spade, watering can, plants, gloves